galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 >    - {% icon param-select %} *"Merge column"*: `Column: 2`
 >    - {% icon param-select %} *"with column"*: `Column: 9`
 >
->    Check if the output data file has a supplementary column called "yearlocation" and values with the ```year``` and location ID
+>    Check if the output data file has a supplementary column called "yearlocation" and values with the ```year``` and "location" ID
 >    separated with `_`.
 >
 > 3. {% tool [Column Regex Find And Replace](toolshed.g2.bx.psu.edu/repos/galaxyp/regex_find_replace/regexColumn1/1.0.0) %}